 “I’m allergic to other crabs, sorry,” some would say.

-The very clever among them would say something like, “My walls have just been fixed and I don’t want to risk another cave-in.”
+The very clever among them would say, “My walls have just been fixed and I don’t want to risk another cave-in.”

 Each night, as the sun set, Henry would watch as other crabs were invited down into the holes and, when all of the crabs had made their way underground, Henry would have to try and sleep, scared and alone on the beach.
 He could hear the crabs enjoying themselves beneath the surface of the sand and he would place an ear to the ground and close his eyes, imagining what it must be like to enjoy the company and comfort below.